nhsconnect/FHIR-NRLS-API/pages/explore/api_foundation_conformance.md

 ## 1. Capabilities ##

-API to support getting the NRLS server capability statement.
+API to support getting the NRL server capability statement.

 <!--Alternatively, a HTTP OPTIONS request against the root of the FHIR server will also return the conformance profile:-->